What is the CACoP?

 - Code Administrators shall support prospective energy innovators

-Please note that under the SEC Modification Process, the Change Board will provide the final recommendation to the Authority for any Authority-Determined Modifications.
+Please note that under the SEC Modification Process, the Change Board will provide the final recommendation to the Authority (Ofgem) for any Authority-Determined Modifications.

 As required by SEC Section C7.2, SECAS must comply with these principles.

 The CACoP Forum

 The CACoP Forum is a regular meeting of the Code Administrators.
-At these meetings, we review and discuss cross-Code issues and co-ordinate solutions to these.
+At these meetings, we review and discuss cross-Code issues and coordinate solutions to these.
 We also discuss ways to make navigating the Code landscape easier.
-These meetings are also open to interested Parties to attend.
+These meetings are also open for interested Parties to attend.

 To support the industry in viewing the cross-Code landscape, the CACoP Forum has produced a series of products.
 These are all available on the CACoP website through the following links:

-- Central Modifications Register – a list of all current Modifications across the industry
+- Central Modifications Register – a consolidated list of all the open modifications across all the CACoP Codes.

-- Horizon Scanner – a forward look at all changes expected to happen in the next 1-5 years that will impact at least two Codes
+- Horizon Scanner – a forward look of all changes expected to happen over the next five years that will impact at least two of the CACoP Codes.